Hot Air Balloon Pilot in Fatal Crash Had High Level of Anesthetic in System

-A hot air balloon pilot had an elevated level of an anesthetic in his system at the time of a January crash that killed four people in Arizona , according to a newly released toxicology report.
-Authorities said tests show 37-year-old Cornelius van der Walt had a high amount of ketamine content in his blood when the balloon plummeted about 2,000 feet to the hard desert ground.
+A hot air balloon pilot had an elevated level of an anesthetic in his system at the time of a January crash that killed four people in southern Arizona , according to a newly released autopsy report .
+Toxicology tests showed Cornelius van der Walt had a high amount of ketamine in his blood when the balloon plummeted about 2,000 feet to the desert floor, the report from the Pinal County Medical Examiner's Office said.

-Ketamine is a rapid-acting general anesthetic that is abused for its hallucinogenic effects, according to medical experts.
-An autopsy report from the Pinal County Medical Examiner’s Office said van der Walt died from “multiple blunt force trauma” with “accident” as the manner of death.
-Investigators said an unspecified problem with the balloon portion of a hot air balloon may have led to the crash.
-The Federal Aviation Administration’s preliminary report said the balloon on had a deflated envelope, and there was “damage near the top of the envelope as the sewn rim tape material was frayed
+While more clinics in recent years have offered ketamine as a treatment for pain, depression, anxiety and other conditions, the report noted there was no known ketamine prescription issued to van der Walt.
+First responders did not use it while trying to resuscitate him, the report said.
+It is unclear if ketamine was a factor in the fatal crash.
+The report cited a study outside the U.S. that found amounts of ketamine — below the amount measured in van der Walt's blood — have been indicative of impairment in driver

 United States Latest News, United States Headlines